 Frame of picture taken by Jason Wu.

-The three ditrigonal quasi-regular polyhedra share the same edge arrangement among themselves, and have the same vertex arrangement as the Dodecahedron, i.e., they are among its many facetings.
-This is also true for the compound of five cubes.
-Therefore their duals (in blue) (and the dual of the compound of five cubes, the compound of five octahedra) are stellations of the Icosahedron.
+The three ditrigonal quasi-regular polyhedra all share the edge arrangement of the compound of five cubes.
+The edges of their duals (in blue) (and the dual of the compound of five cubes, the compound of five octahedra) are perpendicular to the former, which means that they are all have the same directions - indeed, they can all be derived from the first stellation of the Icosahedron (the Small triambic icosahedron) by edge stellation.

 Fig. 9: Myself holding a beautiful geometrical model that illustrates many interesting relations between the Platonic polyhedra and their symmetries.
 This is sold by Zometool as Kepler's Kosmos, and was designed originally by John H. Conway.
 Photo by Aris Noutsos.

-Fig. 10: Myself holding a model of an Octahedron with its only possible stellation, known as the Stella Octangula.
-This can also be seen as an intersection of two Tetrahedra.
-The outer vertices are those of a cube.
-These relations can be seen in the model above.
+Fig. 10b: Myself holding a model of the Stella Octangula.
+Here we can see that this stellation can be seen as an intersection of two Tetrahedra.
 Photo by Aris Noutsos.

-Fig. 11a: This is the stellation pattern of the Dodecahedron; its face is the inner pentagon.
-The inner pentagram is the face of the Small stellated dodecahedron.
-The outer pentagon is the face of the Great Dodecahedron, and the outer pentagram is the face of the Great stellated dodecahedron.
+Fig. 11a: This is the stellation pattern of the Dodecahedron; its face is the inner Pentagon.
+The inner Pentagram is the face of the Small stellated dodecahedron.
+The outer Pentagon - the dual of the inner Pentagon - is the face of the Great dodecahedron, and the outer Pentagram - the dual of the inner Pentagram - is the face of the Great stellated dodecahedron.

-Fig. 11b: Extending the 12 faces of the Dodecahedron as in Fig. 11a, we obtain the four stellations of the Dodecahedron listed in Fig. 11 a.
+Fig. 11b: Extending the 12 faces of the Dodecahedron as in Fig. 11a, we obtain the four stellations of the Dodecahedron (blue and green rectangle in Fig. 4b).

 Fig. 12a: An incomplete stellation diagram of the Icosahedron, representing some of the figures that can be built with a small Zometool model.
-The inner Triangle if the face of the Icosahedron, the Green triangle is a face of the compound of five Tetrahedra and the outer triangle is a face of the Great icosahedron.
+The inner blue Triangle is the face of the Icosahedron, the green Triangle is a face of the compound of five Tetrahedra and the outer Triangle is a face of the Great icosahedron.
 An intermediate figure where each face is composed of three disjointed (blue) triangles, touching the face of the Icosahedron at its vertex, is the self-dual Excavated dodecahedron (which is, therefore, another faceting of the Dodecahedron).
-These are only four of the 59 stellations of the Icosahedron.
+These are only four of the 59 stellations of the Icosahedron, some others were presented already in Fig. 6.

 Fig. 12b: Extending the 20 faces of the Icosahedron as shown above, we have the four stellations of the Icosahedron mentioned above.